tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/开发者工具/Serverless Web IDE_intl_en.md

 >- The root directory of the function is `/src`, and the deployment operation will package and upload the files in the `/src` directory by default.
 Place the files that you want to deploy to the cloud in the `/src` directory.
 >- In automatic deployment mode, you can trigger function deployment to the cloud by saving the function.
 Therefore, we recommend you not enable automatic deployment for functions with traffic.

-You can switch between manual and automatic deployment and enable/disable online dependency installation by selecting from the drop-down list in the operation section in the top-right corner of the IDE. **Automatic Deployment: Disabled** indicates the manual deployment mode.
+You can switch between manual and **automatic deployment** and enable/disable online dependency installation by selecting from the drop-down list in the operation section in the top-right corner of the IDE. **Automatic deployment: Disabled** indicates the manual deployment mode.
 ![](https://main.qcloudimg.com/raw/9163631af3f336bf490092fc58f0f749.png)